tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/05/customizing-the-response.md

  "Response code"
 )

-This plugin behaves differently according to the code you selected as follows :
+This plugin behaves differently according to the code you selected as follows:

 - Successful 2xx
   Returns [refresh Meta tag][Refresh] which encourages a browser to jump to